 - Poem: To all parents of newly diagnosed deaf children – text of a poem written by parents for parents.
 Also available as a video.

-- Guidance paper: Your baby has a hearing loss…now what?
+- Guidance paper: Your baby has a diagnosis of deafness … now what?

 In addition to our specialist staff, the benefit of participating in our Let’s Listen and Talk Programme is that it makes a wider community of fellow parents, support groups, charities and professionals available to you.
-The Elizabeth Foundation has a comprehensive support network dedicated to the needs of families supporting children with hearing loss.
+The Elizabeth Foundation has a comprehensive support network dedicated to the needs of families supporting deaf children.
 Every week, over 60 families attend the Foundation’s nursery setting in Portsmouth and their experiences and feedback helps us shape the support we provide to you and your family through the Let’s Listen and Talk Programme.
-We work with a wide range of professionals from different areas with specific experience in hearing impairment.
+We work with a wide range of professionals from different areas with specific experience in deafness.

 Keeping in touch